-Heralded musician studied opera at Oberlin, founded Carolina Chocolate Drops.
+Heralded singer and instrumentalist studied opera at Oberlin, founded Carolina Chocolate Drops.

 Versatile musician Rhiannon Giddens, a 2000 graduate of Oberlin Conservatory, has been named a MacArthur Fellow for 2017 by the John D. and Catherine T. MacArthur Foundation.